-- Pretend to Be Someone You’re Not.
+- You Won’t Pretend to Be Someone You’re Not.
 Just be yourself.
 And in particular, don’t pretend to work at or be affiliated with Evernote if that’s not true.

-- Exceed the Scope of Your Authorized Use.
+- You Won’t Exceed the Scope of Your Authorized Use.
 Don’t access or use features that you don’t have a right to use; don’t mess around with other users’ Content if they haven’t given you permission to do so.

-- Use Shared or Public Notebooks to Post Objectionable Content.
+- You Won’t Use Shared or Public Notebooks to Post Objectionable Content.
 Don’t upload, publish or display Content that contains nudity, sexually graphic material or material that is otherwise deemed explicit by Evernote; that Evernote deems threatening, abusive, harassing, defamatory, libelous, obscene, invasive, hateful or racially, ethnically or otherwise objectionable; or that Evernote determines is in conflict with your obligations under applicable local law or these User Guidelines.

 While we hope that all users of the Evernote service comply with these Guidelines, we must caution you that, notwithstanding these Guidelines and the requirements in our Terms of Service, you may be exposed to offensive, indecent or objectionable Content when using the Service.
 We expect that you understand this and, accordingly, you use the Service at your own risk.